 After days of waiting, the crews learn that the channel is blocked indefinitely by deliberate ship sinkings.
-The Six-Day War begins years of debate over how to administer the canal.
+The Six-Day War kicks off years of debate over how to administer the canal.
 While the outside world haggles over new border lines and administration of the canal zone, the crews remain stranded.
 Neighbors, outcasts, orphans.
 The sailors on the vessels hail from eight different nations – representing Communist and European flags, as well as American companies.
 All are contractually required to never abandon ship.

 Despite coming from countries on opposite sides of the Cold War, the crews forge a strong community with a genuine spirit of cooperation.
 This extraordinary story of stranded seafarers coming together in a time of heightened tension – both geopolitical and personal – is amazingly true and has hints of Peter Weir’s The Way Back (2010).